iterative/dvc.org/content/blog/2020-08-05-cml-self-hosted-runners-on-demand-with-gpus.md

 title: CML self-hosted runners on demand with GPUs
 date: 2020-08-05
 description: |
-  Bring reproducibility and GPUs to your ML projects in Github or Gitlab pipelines with CML self-hosted runners.
+  Use your own GPUs with GitHub Actions & GitLab CI for automated machine learning.
 descriptionLong: |
-  When we train our models we usually need special hardware like big memory or GPUs.
-  How can we provide our CI/CD pipeline with such hardware?
-  Even more, how could we ensure the reproducibility of the experiment?
-  Find out how to set up your own self-hosted runners on demand with GPUs for fast training and ensuring reproducibility in this blog post!
+  Training models often requires special hardware, like extra memory or GPUs.
+How can we provide a CI/CD pipeline with this hardware?
+Find out how to setup your own self-hosted runners on-demand with GPUs for fast training.
 picture: 2020-08-05/header.png
 author: david_g_ortega
 commentsUrl: https://discuss.dvc.org/t/cml-self-hosted-runners-on-demand-with-gpus/462